 The Geiger-Müller tube is filled with a gas such as helium, neon, or argon at the pressure being the lowest, where there is an application of high voltage.
 There would be the conduction of the electrical charge on the tube when a particle or photon of incident radiation would turn the gas conductive by the means of ionization.

-Geiger Counter Types:
+Types of Geiger Counter

 The Geiger counter is dictated entirely by the design of the tube, can be generally categorised into two types: